 By Gina Guerreso

-Gina is going into her 15th event season with the Susan G. Komen 3-Day®.
-She is honored to work with the fabulous Crew and Volunteers who give their time, energy and passion to the 3-Day.
-When not wearing her Event 360 hat, she loves spending time with her family, especially her two little ones.
-Her word for 2019 is “trust.”
+Gina is going into her 13th event season with the Susan G. Komen 3-Day, having worked in Arizona, Chicago and now Michigan.
+She is honored to work with the Crew and Volunteers of the Michigan 3-Day.
+When not wearing her Event 360 hat, she loves spending time with her family, especially her two little ones, and wishes for summer all year round.